 South Africa has almost no culture of saving money.
 With minimal social pressure to do the right thing, many people procrastinate and leave it too late.
 Working with a small budget – using outdoor, radio and social media – we have helped Satrix become a household name, synonymous with long-term investing made easy.
 With the promise of good things to come, this particular campaign encourages people to take the first step.
 (In collaboration with VH brand developers)

-Sony Electronics needs to rekindle its innovative spirit, inspire its workforce and position its global brand with a tech-loving society.
-After a comprehensive immersion into the principles that CEO Sir Howard Stringer was bringing to the Sony corporation, we proposed the demanding, inescapable brand idea Get There First.
+Sony Electronics USA needs to rekindle its innovative spirit, inspire its workforce and position its global brand with a tech-loving society.
+After a comprehensive immersion into the principles that CEO Sir Howard Stringer was bringing to the Sony corporation, we proposed the demanding, inescapable brand idea:

 In quintessential retail, the proof is in the pudding.
 Sony’s intrinsic product benefits form the basis of each message and answer to the brand idea of making lives better through product innovation.
 Get There First becomes very powerful.